Create or Update the Business Central Client Secret (Azure + Paystand Dashboard)

 Step 2: Expand the connection form

-1. Under Business Central, confirm the integration status (Connected or Inactive).
+1. Confirm the integration status (Connected or Inactive).

-1. Click Connect To Business Central to expand the connection form.
+2. Click Connect To Business Central to expand the form.

-The expanded form shows fields for Environment, Company Name, Tenant Name, bank account IDs, GL accounts, Client ID, and Client Value.
+The form includes Environment, Company Name, Tenant Name, bank account IDs, GL accounts, Client ID, and Client Value.

 __________________________________________________

-1. Confirm Client ID contains the Azure Application (client) ID from the Paystand app registration Overview page.
+1. Confirm Client ID matches the Azure Application (client) ID.

-1. In Client Value, paste the secret Value you copied from Azure in Part 1, Step 4.
+2. In Client Value, paste the Azure secret Value from Part 1.

 __________________________________________________